Team15SWP/studdybuddy/README.md

 ## Project Story

 Learning to program is equal parts *practice* and *pacing*.
-Students often fall behind because they (a) don’t know which exercises match the current topic, or (b) lose momentum between classes.
+Students often fall behind because they (a) don’t know which exercises match the current topic, or (b) not enough practice.

 **StudyBuddy** solves both problems in one place: